Wisconsin Highway 153

 State Trunk Highway 153 (often called Highway 153, STH-153 or WIS 153) is a 61.25 mi state highway in Marathon and Shawano counties in central Wisconsin, United States, that runs in east–west from Spencer to Tigerton, passing through Mosinee and Stratford.
-The highway was originally designated in 1925 and was extended sometime between 1948 and 1956.
+The highway was originally designated in 1925 between WIS 97 in Stratford and WIS 10 in Mosinee.
+It was extended west to its present western terminus and east to WIS 49 in 1947.
+It was extended again to its present eastern terminus in the early 1960s.

 Route description

 The highway begins at its intersection with WIS 13 and 153rd Road north of Stratford and continues eastward from it.
 It passes by WIS 97 (North Weber Avenue) in Stratford and various small communities before it enters Moisinee.
 The highway runs through downtown Mosinee and intersects with County Trunk Highway B (CTH-B, Main Street) and continues east on Main Street before running south on Old Highway 51 for a short distance before continuing east, passing through an interchange with Interstate 39 (I-39) and US Highway 51 (US 51) and by Central Wisconsin Airport.
 The highway runs south through a short concurrency with CTH-J before running east from it.
 It later runs north towards Mission Lake Road and continues east along its alignment, intersecting WIS 49 before ending at US 45 in the town of Wittenberg.